viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 - [Windows kiosks and restricted user experiences](/windows/configuration/assigned-access)

-## :::image type="icon" source="images/new-button-title.svg" border="false"::: Windows protected print mode
+## :::image type="icon" source="images/new-button-title.svg" border="false"::: Windows protected print

-Windows protected print mode is built to provide a more modern and secure print system that maximizes compatibility and puts users first.
+Windows protected print is built to provide a more modern and secure print system that maximizes compatibility and puts users first.
 It simplifies the printing experience by allowing devices to exclusively print using the Windows modern print stack.

-The benefits of Windows protected print mode include:
+The benefits of Windows protected print include:

 - Increased PC security
 - Simplified and consistent printing experience, regardless of PC architecture
 - Removes the need to manage print drivers

-Windows protected print mode is designed to work with Mopria certified printers only.
+Windows protected print is designed to work with Mopria certified printers only.
 Many existing printers are already compatible.

 [!INCLUDE [learn-more](includes/learn-more.md)]

-- [Windows protected print mode][LINK-10]
+- [Windows protected print][LINK-10]
 - [New, modern, and secure print experience from Windows][LINK-11]

 ## :::image type="icon" source="images/new-button-title.svg" border="false"::: Rust in Windows